edjw/edjw-old-blog/posts/2017-06-15-a-simplistic-post-on-liberalism-and-christianity.md

 ---
 1. I'm a straight, Christian man who is liberal - both politically and theologically.

-1. I disagree with Tim Farron's apparent view that having an abortion or gay sex is a sin
+1. I disagree with Tim Farron's apparent view that having an abortion or gay sex is a sin.

 1. I also disagree with Tim Farron's comments that being a liberal leader and a "faithful Christian" is irreconcilable.
 There are lots of liberal Christians.